-Other Ways to Say “Average” (with meanings & examples)
+Other Ways to Say “Average” (with Meanings & Examples)

 In English, we don’t always describe things as good or bad.
 Very often, something is simply average — not terrible, not impressive, just… fine.
 Native speakers rarely repeat the word average, though.
 Instead, they use a wide range of adjectives and idiomatic expressions to express this idea more naturally.
-In this lesson, you’ll learn useful alternatives to “average”, from neutral adjectives to informal idioms.
-These expressions are perfect for everyday conversation, writing tasks, and Cambridge B2–C1 exams.
-Other Ways to Say “Average”
+In this lesson, you will learn other ways to say “average”, from neutral adjectives to informal idioms.
+These expressions are perfect for everyday conversation, writing tasks, and Cambridge B2–C1 exams

 Acceptable